vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and *the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley*; and half of the mountain shall remove toward the north, and half of it toward the south. … and the *LORD my God shall come, and all the saints with thee*. … And the *LORD shall be king over all the earth*: in that day shall there be one LORD, and his name one.
 {% ct 'Zechariah 14:4-5, 9' %}

 > But the *rest of the dead lived not again until the thousand years were finished*.
-This is the first resurrection.
 {% ct 'Revelation 20:5' %}

 > Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; *they that have done good, unto the resurrection of life*; and *they that have done evil, unto the resurrection of damnation*.